Bengal1/Simple-CNN-Guide/README.md

 (In the image you can see the input layer in blue, the output layer in red and the arcs that connects them are the weights)

 In this manner, every member of the output layer is affected by every member of the input layer according to the corresponding weight.
 On top of the linear operation, an activation function will be applied, a non-linear function.
+In this layer we would like to optimize the weights and the biases.
 The formula below shows how to calculate the j-th output:

 ```math